davidbeckonline/pegel-konstanz_website/content/03_about/03_release-notes.en.md

 ### 2025

+**2025-07-17: Removed low level notice.**
+The level of the lake is still low, but it stabilized at about six years with lower levels.
+Lacking time for the updates, we removed the notice.
+Plan is to create an automated page for this low level event in 2025.

 **2025-07-02: Low Level note added back in again.**
 The water level remains exceptionally low.
 Only three years showed a lower level at this time of the year before.
 We therefore added the note back in again.